When a volunteer leaves: termination, removal, and billing

 Make sure you have:

-- Admin access with the capability to suspend or terminate volunteers
+- Admin access with the capability to manage volunteers

 - The volunteer open in their Community profile